Data collection

 Real User Monitoring (RUM) Web applications can include ServicePilot RUM browser JavaScript to report web requests to a ServicePilot Agent.
 Network and Application tracing can add to this same datastore.
 Real User Monitoring (RUM) provisioning

-Network Detection and Response (NDR) If Network and/or Application tracing is collected then Network detection and response (NDR) can be activated to analyse traffic to detect possible attacks.
+Network Detection and Response (NDR) If Network and/or Application tracing is collected then Network detection and response (NDR) can be activated to analyze traffic to detect possible attacks.
 NDR rules are then used to indicate outcomes for detected issues.
 Network Detection and Response (NDR) provisioning

 IP Address Management audits (IPAM) IPAM scans are automatically enabled for the Default ServicePilot Agent.
 Other ServicePilot Agents can perform IPAM scans by manually adding a network-ipam resource.
 IP Address Management (IPAM) provisioning